 Gather Your Supplies – 5 minutes

-Before you start any deep-cleaning project, its’ a good idea to gather your supplies so you don’t get distracted looking for stuff after you begin.
+Before you start any deep-cleaning project, its’ a good idea to gather your supplies so you don’t get distracted looking for stuff.

-Here’s a list of what I use for deep cleaning my kitchen
+Here’s a list of supplies I use for deep cleaning my kitchen.

-- Rubber Cleaning Gloves – I usually just use basic disposable gloves from the hardware store for my general cleaning, then I’ll switch to the heavier rubber cleaning gloves for any tough messes or harsh chemicals.
+- Rubber Cleaning Gloves – I use basic disposable gloves from the hardware store for my general cleaning.
+I switch to the heavier rubber cleaning gloves for any tough messes or harsh chemicals.

 - Microfiber Cloths – You’ll need several microfiber cloths.
 Here are the ones I use, and they come in a handy 24 pack.

 - Dusting Wand – Your favorite dusting wand or Swiffer.
 Sometimes I just use my microfiber cloths.

 - Stiff Bristle Detail Brush – Try a paintbrush or grout brush.